- Published on

 The old narrative was simple.
 Men cheat, women forgive.
 That story was always incomplete.
 The new reality is that anyone in an unhappy, disconnected relationship is at risk of infidelity, regardless of gender.
 And the signs, the ones you might already be noticing, are more universal than you think.

 If you have been telling yourself that the distance you are feeling cannot mean what you think it means because "women do not do that" or "he would never," the research would disagree.
+And if you are unsure what is considered cheating in a relationship, the answer may be broader than you expect.

 Stop Guessing.
 Start Knowing.